department-of-veterans-affairs/va.gov-vfs-teams/tmp.md

 ### Who should do my Code Review?

 * Another developer who works on the same stuff from your team.
-  * E.g. you're a back end developer requesting a review from another back end developer on your team.
+E.g. you're a back end developer requesting a review from another back end developer on your team.

 * If the PR is purely for content, it can probably just be reviewed by a product person.
 Use your best judgement and be mindful of everybody's workload.

 * If there are UX or copy changes, a designer or content writer should review the screenshots included in your PR.

-* If there are product changes, a product strategist or designer should review your change before it goes to production
+* If there are product changes, a product manager or designer should review your change before it goes to production.
+  * This is important so we don't deploy beautiful, functional, elegant, technically brilliant but wrong products
   * This doesn't necessarily have to happen during the PR phase.
 Some teams have product owners review feature changes in staging.
 Your team should have a process that you can follow.
-  * **Note:** The easiest way for product people to review changes is the [review instances](Review%20Instances.md), accessible from the PR in Github.
+  * **Tip:** The easiest way for product people to review changes is the [review instances](https://github.com/department-of-veterans-affairs/vets-external-teams/blob/master/DeveloperDocs/review-instances.md), accessible from the PR in Github.
-  * This is important so we don't deploy beautiful, functional, elegant, technically brilliant but wrong products

-### What makes a good Code Review Pull Request (PR)?
+### What makes a good Code Review Pull Request?

 * If a PR touches multiple content or application types (static, React applications, hybrid), split it along those lines and treat each content type as a separate feature with separate Code Review PRs.